Malaysia Airlines Flight 17: Recovery of bodies

 The first remains were flown to Eindhoven in the Netherlands on 23 July, moved there with Dutch air force C-130 and Australian C-17 transport aircraft, which landed at Eindhoven Airport just before 16:00 local time.
 The day after, another 74 bodies arrived.
 The examination and identification of the bodies was conducted at the Netherlands Army medical regiment training facility in Hilversum and was coordinated by a Dutch forensic team.

-On 1 August it was announced that a search and recovery mission, including about 80 forensic police specialists from the Netherlands, Malaysia and Australia, and led by Colonel Cornelis Kuijs of the Royal Marechaussee, would use drones, sniffer dogs, divers and satellite mapping to search for missing body parts at the crash site.
+On 1 August, it was announced that a search and recovery mission, including about 80 forensic police specialists from the Netherlands, Malaysia and Australia, and led by Colonel Cornelis Kuijs of the Royal Marechaussee, would use drones, sniffer dogs, divers and satellite mapping to search for missing body parts at the crash site.
 Australian officials had believed that as many as 80 bodies were still at the site, but after some days of searching the international team had "found remains of only a few victims" and concluded that "the recovery effort undertaken by local authorities immediately after the crash was more thorough than initially thought."

-On 6 August the Dutch Prime Minister Mark Rutte announced that the recovery operation would be temporarily halted due to an upsurge in fighting around the crash site threatening the safety of crash investigators and recovery specialists, and that all international investigators and humanitarian forces conducting searches would leave the country leaving behind a small communications and liaison team.
+On 6 August, Dutch Prime Minister Mark Rutte announced that the recovery operation would be temporarily halted due to an upsurge in fighting around the crash site threatening the safety of crash investigators and recovery specialists, and that all international investigators and humanitarian forces conducting searches would leave the country, leaving behind a small communications and liaison team.

-On 22 August the bodies of 20 Malaysians (of 43 killed in the incident) arrived in Malaysia.
-The government announced a National Mourning Day, with a ceremony broadcast live on radio and television.
+On 22 August, the bodies of 20 Malaysians (of 43 killed in the incident) arrived in Malaysia.
+The government announced a National Day of Mourning, with a ceremony broadcast live on radio and television.

-On 9 October a spokesman for the Dutch national prosecutor's office stated that one victim had been found with an oxygen mask around his neck; a forensic investigation of the mask for fingerprints, saliva and DNA did not produce any results and it is therefore not known how or when the mask got around the neck of the victim.
+On 9 October, a spokesman for the Dutch National Prosecutor's Office stated that one victim had been found with an oxygen mask around his neck; a forensic investigation of the mask for fingerprints, saliva and DNA did not produce any results, and it is therefore not known how or when the mask got around the neck of the victim.

 By 5 December 2014, the Dutch-led forensic team had identified the bodies of 292 out of 298 victims of the crash.
-In February and April 2015 new remains were found on the site, after which only two victims, both Dutch citizens, had not been identified.
+In February and April 2015, new remains were found on the site, after which only two victims, both Dutch citizens, had not been identified.